 Advocates & counselors can talk with you about your experiences, help you explore your options, identify support services, consider whether or not you want to seek help from the police and/or District Attorney's Office and find ways to help you keep yourself and your children safe.

 Civil Legal Assistance

-For Survivors of Domestic Violence and Sexual Assault
+For Survivors of Domestic Violence, Sexual Assault, and Human Trafficking

-An attorney can provide legal assistance and/or referrals to help with restraining orders, family law (custody, visitation, child and spousal support, divorce and paternity), housing, education, privacy, employment, welfare and immigration issues.
+An attorney can provide legal assistance and/or referrals to help with restraining orders, family law (custody, visitation, child and spousal support, divorce and paternity), housing, education, privacy, employment, criminal record sealing, welfare and immigration issues.

 Children's and Youth Services